macagua/django-localflavor-ve/README.rst

   * Define on based ISO 3166-2:VE the code for regions,states, municipalities and parishes.
   * A Select widget that uses a list of Venezuelan municipalities as its choices.
   * A Select widget that uses a list of Venezuelan parishes as its choices.
+  * A Example of use the Venezuela Local Flavor

 .. _django: http://djangoproject.com/